-British Council is supporting the visit of Liz Atkin at the M1 Fringe Festival 2017 as part of our Inclusivity Arts programme.
+British Council supported the visit of Liz Atkin at the M1 Singapore Fringe Festival 2017 as part of our Inclusivity Arts programme.

 For over 20 years, Liz Atkin's life was dominated by Compulsive Skin Picking (CSP).
 CSP is a complex physical and mental disorder that provides comfort, pleasure or emotional release from endlessly picking at often healthy skin, leading to bleeding, infection, scarring and mental distress, and affects as many as one out of 20 people.